 |I think I dated Sitara in college.|

-One thing I will give the game credit for is that it embraces the 21st century cyberpunk mentality of sticking it to the Man through technology even as the Man is sticking it to the public the same way.
+One thing I will give the game credit for is that it embraces the attitude of sticking it to the Man through technology even as the Man is sticking it to the public the same way.
 The villains all hide behind layers of bureaucracy and the system in order to profit from the misery of those least able to defend themselves.
 The protagonists may be too sanctimonious about their criminal activities to be truly punk but the fact the game gleefully shows them striking out warmed my cynical Generation X heart.

 |Curse you and your adorableness!|